Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Methods

 \section{Methods}

-Our objective is to study the recovery of sawtooth periodicity and compare it with the recovery of sinusoidal signals with similar periods and amplitudes.
-We explore the detection of such signals in two cases: highly idealised lightcurves with continuous regular sampling, and lightcurves that resemble the ones observed in PTF.
+Our objective is to study the recovery of sawtooth periodicity and compare it with the recovery of sinusoidal signals with similar periods and amplitudes under different survey conditions.
+We explore the detection of such signals in three cases: highly idealised lightcurves with continuous regular sampling, lightcurves that resemble the ones observed in PTF, and lightcurves that represent our expectations for single-band well-sampled LSST lightcurves, which is expected to play a crucial role in quasar periodicity searches in the upcoming years.
 For the detection, we follow the statistical analysis in \cite{Charisi2016}, which, like nearly all similar periodicity searches, is based on the LSP.
 Below we describe in detail our quasar lightcurve simulations and our methodology for detecting periodic signals and assessing their statistical significance.